-Speech by Mr Teo Chee Hean, Senior Minister & Coordinating Minister for National Security and Patron, Singapore Children’s Society 1000 Enterprises for Children-in-Need and 1000 Philanthropists Appreciation Event on Wednesday, 23 March 2022, Parkroyal Hotel on Beach Road.
+Speech by Senior Minister and Coordinating Minister for National Security and Patron Teo Chee Hean at the Singapore Children’s Society 1000 Enterprises for Children-in-Need and 1000 Philanthropists Appreciation Event on 23 March 2022.

 Mr Koh Choon Hui, Chairman of Singapore Children’s Society,